CalibriLight/SimpleCanvasJS/README.md

 A simple js script for making games.
 It's using canvas technology.

 Let's make a simple game!
-For start download  and include script from GitHub...
+For start download  and include script from the GitHub...
 ```html
 <body>
   <script src = "path/to/the/game.js"></script>